 Dogs are living with people as pets for hundreds of years now.
-Various breeds, sizes, characters.
+Various breeds, sizes, and characters.
 Every dog has its own individual character, and that is why lots of owners see them as their best friends and support.
 Due to this fact, along with the incredible ability to learn fast, the concept of “service dog” appeared.
 And, with years, it transformed into a “service animal,” as not only dogs can provide various services and comfort to those who need that.

-Besides, not only can dogs help people with disabilities, but also decrease stress, support emotionally and make them generally much happier.
+Besides, not only can dogs help people with disabilities, but also decrease stress, support them emotionally and make them generally much happier.
 Their services became even more needed during the lockdown and quarantine.

 For those who still have some questions on this topic, we have prepared this article.
-For a better understanding of what service animals can do, what are the types of support, and who is allowed to get one, keep reading.
+For a better understanding of what service animals can do, what types of support, and who is allowed to get one, keep reading.

 Due to the Americans with Disabilities Act (ADA) and Division Disability Rights Section, persons with disabilities are those who can’t perform one or more major life activities because of mental or physical impairment.
-This disability should not be obligatory visible or noticable.
+This disability should not be obligatory visible or noticeable.
 Also, people with a history of disability are protected by the ADA and the U.S Department of Justice as well.

 In addition, according to title II and title III of the ADA, a service animal is a dog that is specifically trained to perform any work or task for those who suffer from a disability, including physical, psychiatric, intellectual, or any other mental disability.
 The types of training are directly related to the person’s issues, and it includes:

 Under the Department of Justice (Civil Rights Division Disability) and the ADA title II (State and local government services) and III (Public accommodations and commercial facilities), only dogs define as service animals.
-However, sometimes miniature horses are allowed to assist the person with a disability if they were previously trained to work or perform tasks for this person.
+However, sometimes miniature horses are allowed to assist a person with a disability if they were previously trained to work or perform tasks for this person.

-Now, we understand the concept of a service animal.
+Now, we understand the concept of a service dog.
 However, there are two more types of helping animals: emotional support animals and therapy animals.
 What is the difference between these three and how to distinguish them – let’s find out.

 These animals do not need registration.
 Moreover, when they are in a public place with the owner, the staff, manager, or employees have no right to demand proof of whether or not the dog is indeed a service animal.
 If the establishment refused to let a person with a service animal in, it is possible to contact the Department of Justice.

 Emotional support animals play the role of moral support and companion.
-They usually assist people with mental health issues: depression, anxiety attack, phobias, fears, etc. These animals should not be trained to do work for their owners, however, they must be well-behaved to visit the places of public.
+They usually assist people with mental health issues: depression, anxiety attacks, phobias, fears, etc. These animals should not be trained to do work for their owners, however, they must be well-behaved to visit the places of public.
 Otherwise, the manager can ask you to leave.

 Any type of animal can be emotional support: dogs, cats, rabbits, mini pigs, guinea pigs, horses, goats, etc. But what is important, ESAs should always be registered.
 In order to do this, the owner has to get a letter from the therapist that claims that the patient requires emotional support.
 And then it is possible to register the pet.
 The process itself is quick and easy and does not demand a lot of time.

 Therapy animals are usually dogs that act as moral support for those who need that.
-Even though they have to be trained in order to be allowed to work with people, therapy animals do not have the same rights as ESA and service animal.
+Even though they have to be trained in order to be allowed to work with people, therapy animals do not have the same rights as ESA and service animals.
 Their services are primarily used in such places as hospitals, nursing houses, schools, rehabilitation facilities, etc. It was proved that the animals in such establishments help to decrease the stress level, the feeling of loneliness, and intrusive depressing thoughts.
 Moreover, these dogs often assist people in socializing.
 If the dog owner wants their pet to become a therapy dog, they should train them as well as develop social skills.
-This means that the dog should be comfortable with spending time with various people, have a high tolerance for physical inconvenience, should not be easily scared, etc.
+This means that the dog should be comfortable with spending time with various people, have a high tolerance for the physical inconvenience, should not be easily scared, etc.

 As the ADA rules claim, a service dog must not be registered or have a special certificate.
 However, some dog owners prefer to have one to prove the dog training was completed and the animal is indeed a service dog.
 In this way, there will be much fewer questions and uncomfortable situations in the future.